ShenglongZhou/PREEEDM/README.md

 # PREEEDM

+The Matlab code was created based on algorithm proposed by
-MATLAB code for "S.L.
-Zhou, N.H.
-Xiu and H.-D. Qi, Robust Euclidean Embedding via EDM Optimization,2018'
+S. Zhou, N. Xiu and H. Qi, Robust Euclidean Embedding via EDM Optimisation, Mathematical Programming Computation, 2019.

+Please give credit if you are interested in it.